 The Century Club is recruiting volunteers to help recognize centenarians.
 The club was established in 1994 to honor and celebrate 100th birthdays of residents in the communities.

 Asheville Golden K Kiwanis Club meets at noon on Mondays at Ryan’s Steakhouse on Patton Avenue.
 252-8995.

 Asheville Sunrise Kiwanis Club meets at 7:30am on Wednesdays at the Corner Stone Restaurant.
 667-9511.

 Franklin and Macon County Kiwanis Club meets at 8am on Tuesdays at Angel Community Hospital.
 586-2466.

-Kiwanis Club of Asheville meets at noon on Fridays at St. Mark’s Lutheran Church.
+Kiwanis Club of Asheville meets at noon on Tuesdays at St. Mark’s Lutheran Church.
 628-4581.

 Kiwanis Club of Black Mountain-Swannanoa meets at 11:45am Thursdays at the Campfire restaurant.
 669-2211.

 Kiwanis Club of West Asheville meets at 6:45pm on Thursdays at Shoney’s on Smoky Park Highway.
 645-9424.